Registered Charity Number 1171218

 Sir Richard Stilgoe

-We will be taking a first look through the programme for our 15th July concert of sacred and secular English music.
+We will be taking a first look through the programme for our 2017 Traditional Christmas Concert including Britten's Ceremony of Carols.

 FREE to non members and counts towards our three rehearsal trial period.
 See our membership page for further information.